-Making sure your dishwasher is correctly running is also important to ensure its longevity.
-The easiest way to make your appliance last is to regularly clean it, and as most manufacturer warranties only cover your first year of use, it’s in your interest to keep it in its best shape.
-Before cleaning, always familiarize yourself with the manufacturer's guidelines specific to your dishwasher to avoid any damage.
+Making sure your dishwasher is healthy and running correctly is also important to ensure its longevity.
+The easiest way to make your appliance last is to regularly clean and maintain it.
+As most manufacturer warranties only cover your first year of use, it's in your interest to keep it clean and in good shape.

 - Toothbrush; or any small cleaning brush